 • No fish to be transferred between ponds at any time

-• No Carp over 5lb to be kept in any kind of net, Carp sack or weigh sling
+• No Carp to be kept in keep nets, Carp sacks or weigh slings

 • No vehicles allowed on the bank

 • No night fishing allowed

 • Gates unlocked from 7am to 10pm from 1st Apr to 31st Oct